RavindraKupatkar/Query-Enhancer-and-Article-Reviewer-using-Generative-AI/README.md

 ## Features

 - Enhance user-provided queries using OpenAI GPT-4.
-- Fetch top 10 articles related to the enhanced query from GNewsAPI.
+- Fetch articles related to the enhanced query from NewsAPI.
 - Display original and enhanced queries side-by-side.
 - Display articles with titles, summaries, and images.